 15 You can get a fantastic meal in the most surprising places - I guess it comes from that pride thing and the fact that the whole of France stops for lunch EVERY DAY, so tourist destinations that I wouldn't normally associate with being great culinary destinations are just that.
 For example, the restaurant at La Rochelle Aquarium does the most beautiful lunch - think Beluga lentils dressed with a mustardy vinaigrette, a few salad leaves and a perfect poached egg.
 See what I mean?

-Honestly, truthfully the first time we have found a takeaway coffee in all the years that we have been visiting here.
+Honestly, truthfully it's the first time we have found a takeaway coffee in all the years that we have been visiting here.
 And it was good too.
 Fingers crossed that the locals will embrace coffee on the go so that they're still in business next year.
+UPDATE 2019 - they are NOT still in business ...

 17 The air is really clear - And when the sky is blue, it's really blue.
 Like living life through an HD TV screen.

 18 And at night, there's no light pollution, so the stars are wonderful - I can still only identify the Big Dipper though.
-My lovely husband can point out all sorts of constellations in the sky, but he may be bluffing - you know, say it with confidence and people will believe you.
-I can confirm that #1 teenage son has those genes too.
+Some members of the family can point out all sorts of constellations in the sky, but they may be bluffing - you know, say it with confidence and people will believe you.
+I can confirm that #1 teenage son has those genes for sure.

 19 We sleep super late into the morning - That will be the window shutters making the room pitch black.
 And for #1 teenage son, the fact that he was getting up at 2am every day to watch the swimming at the Olympics.
 The Rosé probably helped too ...